 On a rotating basis, campers will also have an opportunity to visit The Canteen for special treats.
 Most evening activities are scheduled by division to ensure that activities are age appropriate.
 On certain occasions, such as theater productions or weekly Friday night campfires, the entire camp will congregate as one.

-Did you ever wish that you could be a contestant on Survivor, solve a murder mystery, or participate in Double Dare?
+Did you ever wish that you could be a contestant on Survivor, solve a murder mystery, or participate in a biathalon.
 At Camp IHC, we make those wishes a reality.
 While understanding that campers need the traditional camp activities, whether on the ball field or boating on the lake, we also recognize that Special Events transform the summer experience into something fresh and prevents the program from feeling repetitive.

 One day a week, all campers will participate in a special event.
 Survivor Day, Clue Day and Nickelodeon Day are all examples of past favorites.
 Our programming team works tirelessly to ensure that these events change from one year to the next to keep them new and exciting.
 As with our regular programs, all Special Events are planned so that activities remain age appropriate and fun for all.

 Whether on Lake Camp or Hill Camp, all campers at IHC will have the opportunity to participate in off-camp trips, in addition to the outdoor adventure trips and inter-camp athletic games.

 On Lake Camp, starting with our youngest campers, trips will include a night at a bowling alley and even a "Mystery Bus Ride" (a camp favorite) to an unknown destination.
 As our campers continue to grow within Lake Camp, trips will expand to include going to local baseball games, ice skating rinks, a trip to the local cinema, and a few more that we'll keep secret till they get to camp.
 In addition, all lake campers will also visit Dorney Amusement Park in nearby Allentown, PA.